YuWebGIS/Mapbox-Graticule-with-Lable/README.md

 # Mapbox-Graticule-with-Lable
-A Example of Graticule with Lable for Mapbox
+A Example of Graticule with Lable for Mapbox.
+Inspired by https://github.com/maptiler/maplibre-grid, modify some paraments to fit Web Mercator Projection(EPSG:3857).